thma/ThreepennyElectron/README.md

 frontend against the Threepenny Haskell backend.
 By making use of the [electron packager](https://www.npmjs.com/package/electron-packager) this would allow to package platform specific standalone GUI application for Windows, MacOS and Linux.

-I really got excited when I found out that Heinrich Apfelmus (the autor of Threppenny GUI) already had already  written a short
-[HOWTO document](https://github.com/HeinrichApfelmus/threepenny-gui/blob/master/doc/electron.md) that
-explains the required steps to glue an ELectron frontend to a Threepenny backend.
+I really got excited when I found out that Jeremy Barisch-Rooney already had already written a short [HOWTO document](https://github.com/HeinrichApfelmus/threepenny-gui/blob/master/doc/electron.md) that explains the required steps to glue an ELectron frontend to a Threepenny backend.